pmetzger/simh-docs/docs/ka10_doc.md

 disk drives to be attached to the MIT AI Lab PDP-10 running ITS.
 This device is disabled by default.

-###  DDC10 Drum controller for TENEX
+###  DDC10 Drum Controller for TENEX

-DEC RES-10 drum controller, is used by TENEX for swapping.
+DEC's RES-10 drum controller is used by TENEX for swapping.
 This device is disabled by default.

 ##  Massbus Devices